NomsB/data-analytics-portfolio/customer-churn-analysis/Interview_Notes.md

 What were the model insights?
 My analysis identified contract type, internet service, and payment method as key churn indicators.
 I recommended targeted retention strategies for high-risk customers, which could reduce churn and improve customer lifetime value.

+I worked on a customer churn prediction project where I analyzed telecom customer data, identified churn drivers, and built a logistic regression model.
+I then used predicted probabilities to segment high-risk customers and proposed retention strategies.
+The project demonstrated how data science can directly support revenue protection